bio-block/healthy/README.md

 ## How It Works

+1. **Modern Interface**: Users interact through a beautifully designed interface with glassmorphism effects and gradient backgrounds
-1. **Document Upload**: Users upload files through the React interface with comprehensive metadata
+2. **Document Upload**: Users upload files through the enhanced React interface with comprehensive metadata collection
+3. **Interactive Progress**: Real-time progress modal shows each step of the upload process with visual indicators
-2. **Data Collection**: Enhanced form collects dataset title, description, disease tags, data type, demographics, and data source
+4. **Data Collection**: Enhanced form collects dataset title, description, disease tags, data type, demographics, and data source
-3. **File Anonymization**: For personal data types, wallet address is used for anonymization; institutions use standard methods
+5. **File Anonymization**: For personal data types, wallet address is used for anonymization; institutions use standard methods
-4. **IPFS Storage**: Files are encrypted and stored on IPFS using Pinata service
+6. **IPFS Storage**: Files are encrypted and stored on IPFS using Pinata service with progress tracking
-5. **Blockchain Recording**: Document hashes are stored on Ethereum for verification
+7. **Blockchain Recording**: Document hashes are stored on Ethereum for verification with transaction feedback
-6. **Vector Embedding**: Document summaries with metadata are converted to vectors and stored in ChromaDB
+8. **Vector Embedding**: Document summaries with metadata are converted to vectors and stored in ChromaDB
-7. **Advanced Search**: Users can search using natural language queries, apply metadata filters, or combine both for precise document discovery
+9. **Enhanced Search Experience**: Users can search using natural language queries with improved filter interfaces
+10. **Advanced Filtering**: Apply metadata filters through collapsible panels for precise document discovery
-8. **Document Management**: Users can view all their uploaded documents in the dashboard
+11. **Document Management**: Users can view all their uploaded documents in the modernized dashboard
-9. **Earnings Tracking**: Real-time tracking of earnings from document purchases
+12. **Earnings Tracking**: Real-time tracking of earnings from document purchases with enhanced visual display
-10. **Secure Downloads**: Direct download of owned documents with automatic decryption
+13. **Secure Downloads**: Direct download of owned documents with automatic decryption
-11. **Marketplace**: Users can purchase documents from others and earn from their own uploads
+14. **Marketplace**: Users can purchase documents from others and earn from their own uploads

 ## Smart Contract